-Food fads, especially on wheat, have not served America well.
+Food fads, especially those surrounding wheat, have not served America well.
 Not one of them has restored us to health, and that’s because each one is underpinned by profit motives, rather than scientific evidence that manipulating macronutrients, eating specifically for your blood type, or putting your body into some kind of unnatural state is a positive way to live.

 Wheat Health | Wheat is Good for You

 In this article: